-The curriculum of the doctorate program in Biomedical Science and Translational Medicine emphasizes research training and closely mentored instruction within a human disease-focused framework.
-The program is designed to prepare our students for successful careers by training them as well-rounded scientists with a strong foundation of knowledge in research design, methodology, presentation, and the skills needed to compete for research funding.
+The curriculum of the doctorate program in Biomedical and Translational Sciences emphasizes research training and closely mentored instruction within a human disease-focused framework.
+The program is designed to prepare students for successful careers by training them as well-rounded scientists with a strong foundation of knowledge in research design, methodology, presentation and the skills needed to compete for research funding.

-- The ability to acquire the necessary knowledge which is not included in the Core Curriculum but which is relevant to research projects.
+- The ability to acquire the necessary knowledge that is not included in the core curriculum but that is relevant to research projects

-- Initiative in engaging mentor/teachers, teachers, peers in creating supportive networks to enhance scientific growth.
+- Initiative in engaging mentors, teachers and peers in creating supportive networks to enhance scientific growth

-One of the program's main goals is to provide a contextual understanding of how basic and pre-clinical research relate to treatment and pathophysiology of disease.
-Courses are taught in small tutorial groups by members of the world-class PhD and MD faculty of Cedars-Sinai Medical Center.
-Throughout the program, students will have both basic science and clinical research mentors.
-Students will be taught both by clinicians who diagnose and treat the diseases, and by scientists who study their underlying mechanisms.
-Units will integrate biochemistry, immunology, genetics, and microbiology, underscoring their interrelationships in understanding the mechanisms of human disease.
+One of the PhD program's main goals is to provide a contextual understanding of how basic and preclinical research relate to treatment and pathophysiology of disease.
+Courses are taught in small tutorial groups by members of the world-class PhD and MD faculty of Cedars-Sinai.
+Throughout the program, students will have access to both basic science and clinical research mentors.
+Students will be taught both by clinicians who diagnose and treat the diseases and by scientists who study their underlying mechanisms.
+Units will integrate biochemistry, immunology, genetics and microbiology, underscoring their interrelationships in understanding the mechanisms of human disease.

 Entering students will be introduced to mentors and laboratories and will select three laboratories in which to rotate.
 Students will spend time in these laboratories familiarizing themselves with the research and the researchers.
-Students will also participate in rotations in which they are paired with clinical mentors and observe patient care and clinical research in a variety of clinical settings.
-At the end of the rotations, the students will select thesis mentors.
+At the end of the laboratory rotations, the students will select thesis mentors.

-For the Qualifying Examination, students will select a doctoral committee and prepare a proposal for their dissertation research.
+After successfully passing the qualifying examination, students are advanced to PhD candidacy.
+At this time, students select a doctoral committee and prepare a proposal for their dissertation research.